 Joshua also acknowledges that emotions, like thoughts, are not always accurate and often paradoxical, like at once being irrationally angry at your spouse and completely in love with her.
 Emotions help us focus attention and motivate us.
-Learning to acknowledge and connect with our emotions is very important to our health, our relationships, and even for a better world.
+Learning to acknowledge and connect with why we feel is very important to our health, our relationships, and even for a better world.
 Decoding our emotions helps us take responsibility.

 Anybody can become angry – that is easy, but to be angry with the right person and to the right degree and at the right time and for the right purpose, and in the right way – that is not within everybody’s power and is not easy.

 We are now more aware of the importance of emotions.
 Talking about feelings is more acceptable, more “normal” and desired.
 In the west is it okay for men to express how they feel.